imFS/imgscraper/README.md

 # Manga Scraper
 Random fun project from js beginner, I was annoyed by the continous ads popping up.
-So decided to write a small tool to download the manga and read it locally instead.
+So decided on writing a small tool to download the manga and read it locally instead.

 ### How does it work?
 It's simply a image scraper that scrapes the images from the website/downloads them and generates an index.htm file which the user opens to read the manga.